cabforum/smime/SBR.md

    1. such records and documentation were last relied upon in the verification, issuance, or revocation of Certificate Requests and Certificates; or
    2. the expiration of the Subscriber Certificates relying upon such records and documentation.

-Note: While these Requirements set the minimum retention period, the CA MAY choose a greater value as more appropriate in order to be able to investigate possible security or other types of incidents that will require retrospection and examination of past records archived.
+**Note**: While these Requirements set the minimum retention period, the CA MAY choose a greater value as more appropriate in order to be able to investigate possible security or other types of incidents that will require retrospection and examination of past records archived.

 ### 5.5.3 Protection of archive